AnooraagB/Project-HealthDataDashboard/README.md

   * **UI layout**: The dashboard is organised into tabs, with each tab representing a different health metric.
   * **Date range filters** : Users can select date ranges or specific dates to view data for a selected period.
   * **Reactive data** : The app reacts to user inputs (such as date selection) and dynamically updates visualisations.
+  * **Full data table** : A new tab to display the complete Fitbit dataset in an interactive table format.

 ## Getting started
 * **Prerequisites**